sebpiller/smart-lamp/luke-roberts-lamp-f/README.md

 - change the brightness
 - change the temperature of the main bulb
 - fade in/out the brightness or the temperature
-- use the "immediate light" command \[development in progress]
+- use the "immediate light" command to set a color \[development in progress]

-Runs nicely at least under Raspbian arm/32v7 and Ubuntu 20.04/amd64.
+Runs nicely at least under Raspbian arm/32v7 and Ubuntu 20.04/amd64 (BMC chip).
 Others linux-based systems may work too, especially Android (untested).

 Since it depends on some native packages built for Linux [Bluez](http://www.bluez.org), it doesn't work on Windows systems.